How Conan O’Brien’s ‘Walker, Texas Ranger Lever’ Gave Chuck Norris New Life.

 Watch for yourself below and enjoy the ultimate awesomeness!

 What are your thoughts on Conan’s Walker, Texas Ranger lever and the ultimate legacy of Chuck Norris?
-Let us know in the comments below or on our Facebook page!
+Let us know in the comments below!